MicrosoftDocs/biztalk-docs/his/core/component-localities-snadis-1.md

 manager: "anneta"
 ---
 # Component Localities (SNADIS)
-SNALinks can enter dynamically into a [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)] system.
+SNALinks can enter dynamically into a Host Integration Server system.
 The SNALink, in conjunction with the Base, acts as a whole locality and communicates with the other localities in the system using a Dynamic Access Module (DMOD).

  [SNALink Interface](../core/snalink-interface1.md) describes the interface to the Base and the DMOD that allows a SNALink (or any other Host Integration Server component) to participate in a Host Integration Server system.